Quinolone antibiotic: Other nervous system side effects

+Chronology of boxed warnings

 In 2008, the U.S. FDA added black box warnings on all fluoroquinolones, advising of the increased risk of tendon damage.
 In 2016, the FDA found that systemic use (by mouth or injection) of fluoroquinolones was associated with "disabling and potentially permanent serious side effects" involving the tendons, muscles, joints, nerves, and central nervous system, concluding that these side effects generally outweigh the benefits for people with acute sinusitis, acute bronchitis, and uncomplicated urinary tract infections when other treatment options are available.
 Concerns regarding low blood sugar and mental health problems were added in 2018.
+In December 2018, the FDA issued a warning regarding an increased risk of aortic aneurysms and aortic dissections associated with fluoroquinolone use.
+This warning specifically targeted older adults and patients with conditions such as hypertension, Marfan syndrome, Ehlers-Danlos syndrome, atherosclerosis, peripheral vascular disease, and a history of aneurysms.

 Tendons

-Quinolones are associated with a small risk of tendonitis and tendon rupture; a 2013 review found the incidence of tendon injury among those taking fluoroquinolones to be between 0.08 and 0.20%.
+Quinolones are associated with a risk of tendonitis and tendon rupture; a 2013 review found the incidence of tendon injury among those taking fluoroquinolones to be between 0.08 and 0.20%.
 The risk appears to be higher among people older than 60 and those also taking corticosteroids; the risk also may be higher among people who are male, have a pre-existing joint or tendon issue, have kidney disease, or are highly active.
 Some experts have advised avoidance of fluoroquinolones in athletes.
 If tendonitis occurs, it generally appears within one month, and the most common tendon injured appears to be the Achilles tendon.
 The cause is not well understood.